xjqicuhk/SIMS/README.md

 https://youtu.be/l7gFt99mpA4

 ## All Results
-Results for all the datasets is stored in folder "../all_results".
+Results for all the datasets are stored at "https://drive.google.com/open?id=1UFaRl_3EGK0hSBlmB6AJVeZZ_r-SHQLm".

 ## Citation
 If you use our code for research, please cite our paper: